Sayton7/WeatherJournalApp/README.md

 # Fixed Notes

 1- package.json file is missing which is required to install all the dependencies for your project.
-* Created the required files following this link [Create a package.json File](https://heynode.com/tutorial/create-packagejson-file/)
+* Created the required files ( package.json / package-lock.json ) following this tutorial [Create a package.json File](https://heynode.com/tutorial/create-packagejson-file/)